Last updated: 15th June 2017

 Think about if you have needs for support of manufacturing orders, some solutions offer special support for the slightly different needs of orders destined to fulfil the needs of internal production lines.

 Handheld devices are used to enter data, these can be dedicated hardened units designed for warehouse use or normal computer tablets fitted into sleds that provide the barcode scanners/RFID readers.
 Think if the system needs support for portable WiFi printers clipped to the belt of staff?
 This can help for fast labelling and make an individual into a personal walking workstation.

 Hardware is a important consideration and can vary in cost and forms a major part of the original and ongoing cost of ownership.
-Spares such as, batteries, cases, clips, readers are a consideration in harsh warehouse environment.
-Some companies are developing solutions using prosumer hardware like tablets, but may be a false economy if they scan too slowly, burning up savings with the hardware with cost in man hours, when slow and fragile in use.
-Not everyone has the same environments for use, so in less harsh workplaces such solutions could achieve savings.
+Spares such as, batteries, rugged cases, battery chargers, clips, readers are a consideration in harsh warehouse environment.
+Some companies are developing solutions using pro-sumer hardware like android tablets, but beware, this may be a false economy if they scan too slowly, burning up savings with the hardware with cost in person hours.
+They are often slow and fragile when in use with concrete floors, but not everyone has the harsh environments, so in say stock rooms, such lower cost solutions may achieve savings without compromise.

 If you know of any other WMS or bar code solutions for Dynamics GP, then please feel free to contact me via the contact page and I will add them to the list.